abess-team/A-Splicing-Approach-to-Best-Subset-of-Groups-Selection/README.md

 ## Codes

+* `Additional_simulation/Code.py` : Python code used to compare the group splicing methods with the exact MIO-based approach.
 * `Synthetic_dataset_analysis/Synthetic_dataset_analysis.R` : R script used to run the synthetic datasets analysis.
 * `Real-world_dataset_analysis/Real-world_dataset_analysis.R` : R script used to run the real-world dataset analysis.
 * `Real-world_dataset_analysis/trim32.rda` : Dataset used in the real-world dataset analysis.